 Both the full site Member and Character rosters are separately visible and searchable.

-The calendar box on the home page below the site news has a zoomed-in display of the current week's events, while the sidebar calendar displays a full month.
-On the sidebar, days having scheduled events are highlighted and clickable, showing the selected day's events below; by default, the next five upcoming events are displayed below the sidebar calendar.
-To go to the main calendar page, click on the "more" option at the lower right corner of either calendar, or on the "Events" button in the main top menu.
+On the sidebar calendar, days having scheduled events are highlighted and clickable, showing the selected day's events below; by default, the next five upcoming events are displayed.
+To go to the main calendar page, click on the "more" option at the lower right corner of the calendar, or on the "Events" button in the main top menu.

 Game types displayed on the events calendar can include Application (Blue), Open (Gray) and Invite Only (Red).